Ciaran-Carroll/Multiple-Linear-Regression-Project/README.md

 ## Overview

 This is a comprehensive Python-based stock market analysis tool that combines data acquisition, statistical hypothesis testing, machine learning predictions, technical analysis, and investment performance metrics.
-The program provides a complete workflow for analyzing historical stock data and making informed predictions about future price movements.
+The program provides a complete workflow for analysing historical stock data and making informed predictions about future price movements.

 ---